 EXPECT TO DEAL WITH LOTS OF PERSONALITY TYPES

 Life as a recording engineer means being able to work under pressure with lots of different people, each with their own different demands.
-Temperamental artists, demanding corporate clients and taskmaster producers are all par for the course when it comes to this job.
-Of course, you’ll find people you genuinely enjoy working with, but you have to know how to deal with people diplomatically, and you need to be able to treat everyone with the same professional manner, no matter how easy or difficult they may be to get on with.
+Temperamental artists, demanding corporate clients, and taskmaster producers are all par for the course when it comes to this job.
+Of course, you’ll find people you genuinely enjoy working with but you have to know how to deal with people diplomatically.
+You need to be able to treat everyone with the same professional manner, no matter how easy or difficult they may be to get on with.

 EXPECT TO LEARN NEW THINGS ALL THE TIME

 In the recording studio, technology is always changing.
 As an audio professional, you will never “arrive” at mastering your craft or your toolbox, because there will always be a new piece of gear to learn, a new version of the software, a new plug-in to try, a new microphone placement technique that captures trendy sounds.
 For the recording engineer, keeping up with gear, technology and trends is part of the fun.